-Hilary Sample, Housing Studio Coordinator; hms2155@columbia.edu Teaching Assistant:
+Hilary Sample, Coordinator Housing Studio; hms2155@columbia.edu Teaching Assistant: Lindsey Wikstrom; lmw2167@columbia.edu

-The studio aims to establish a space for a discussion about typology through housing, to occur throughout the term.
-Housing, by its very nature, is a generic building type.
+The studio aims to establish the space for a discussion about typology through housing to occur throughout the term.
+Housing by its very nature is a generic building type.
 Some may argue that working within a particular typology produces boring buildings.
-However, it is precisely through understanding of a type and its multiple typologies that one to understand the motivations behind a particular building's peculiarities.
+However, it is precisely through understanding of a type, and its multiple typologies that allows one to understand what has motivated the peculiarities of a particular building.
 The specificities of a particular context in the city produce weird and unexpected moments that alter the original type's form.
-In the complexity of the contemporary city, housing offers up an exemplary form to be explored, rethought, altered, added to, subtracted from, and so on. . . .
-Students will be exposed to a variety of housing types and will work within New York City for their projects, but will undertake research projects in select cities around the world to compare and contrast a variety of subjects including: density; socioeconomic structures; climate; materiality; development models; cultural relationships; single-occupant and family dwellings; and the relationship between informality and luxury.
-In general, housing studios will use their precedents and site visits as a means to gain knowledge about what constitutes contemporary housing.
+In the complexity of the contemporary city, housing offers up an exemplary form to be explored, rethought, altered, added to, and subtracted from, and so on...
+Students will be exposed to a variety of housing types, and work within New York City for their projects, but will undertake research projects in select cities around the world to compare and contrast a variety of subjects from density, socio-economic structures, climate, materiality, development models, cultural relationships, single to family dwellings, relationship between informal to luxury.
+In general, the housing studio will use their precedents and site visits as a means to gain knowledge about what constitutes contemporary housing.